USS Cape St. George: History

-Front view of USS Cape St. George as it fires a Tomahawk missile during Operation Iraqi Freedom, 22 March 2003.

-Side view of USS Cape St. George as it fires another Tomahawk missile during Operation Iraqi Freedom, 23 March 2003.
+USS Cape St. George firing Tomahawk missiles near the start of Operation Iraqi Freedom in March 2003.

 In March 2003, she was a first responder in support of Operation Iraqi Freedom, awaiting orders from the Mediterranean Sea, off the coast of Turkey.
 She was part of Cruiser-Destroyer Group 8.
 The helicopter squadron attached to the ship during this cruise was HSL-44 (out of Mayport Naval Station).
 During this deployment, Cape St. George became one of the first US Navy ships to fire cruise missiles from the Mediterranean at a target (in this case in Iraq).
 Cape St. George soon set sail for the Persian Gulf to continue missile-support operations after the government of Turkey claimed that a cruise missile landed, intact, on Turkish soil, resulting in US warships being forbidden from firing missiles over Turkish airspace.
 The Cape St. George then became the first US Navy ship ever to fire from two theaters of battle in history during her five-month cruise, the Mediterranean Sea and the Persian Gulf.
 The photograph of the USS Cape St. George firing its first missile at Iraq from the Mediterranean Sea was taken by one of two sailors deployed in one of the Cape's two rigid-hull inflatable boats.
 Video footage was also taken and was seen shortly after on CNN.
 The photograph made newspapers nationwide soon after and is now the Cape's token photograph.

 In May 2005, Cape St. George became the first surface warship certified to use only digital nautical charts, instead of paper charts using the Voyage Management System (VMS).
 About 12,000 paper charts have been replaced by 29 computer discs.
 VMS is part of the Smart Ship Integrated Bridge System, which has been under development since 1990.